awsdocs/aws-lambda-developer-guide/doc_source/access-control-resource-based.md

 # Using resource\-based policies for AWS Lambda<a name="access-control-resource-based"></a>

 AWS Lambda supports resource\-based permissions policies for Lambda functions and layers\.
-Resource\-based policies let you grant usage permission to other AWS accounts on a per\-resource basis\.
+Resource\-based policies let you grant usage permission to other AWS accounts or organizations on a per\-resource basis\.
 You also use a resource\-based policy to allow an AWS service to invoke your function on your behalf\.

 For Lambda functions, you can [grant an account permission](#permissions-resource-xaccountinvoke) to invoke or manage a function\.
-You can add multiple statements to grant access to several accounts, or let any account invoke your function\.
-You can also use the policy to [grant invoke permission to an AWS service](#permissions-resource-serviceinvoke) that invokes a function in response to activity in your account\.
+You can also use a single resource\-based policy to grant permissions to an entire organization in AWS Organizations\.
+You can also use resource\-based policies to [grant invoke permission to an AWS service](#permissions-resource-serviceinvoke) that invokes a function in response to activity in your account\.

 **To view a function's resource\-based policy**